Tacoma Community College

 - Tacoma Community College shall provide quality educational programs in a dynamic learning environment.
 The college shall be accessible, comprehensive and flexible, and shall address the personal, professional and social needs of its diverse community.

-- The teacher population of 266 teachers has grown by 8% over five years.
+- The teacher population of 266 teachers has stayed relatively flat over five years.

 |Tacoma Community College||(WA) Community College Avg.|